WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks

 \subsection{WiC-TSV}

-\newcite{breit2021} propose \emph{Target Sense Verification} (TSV), a task of deciding whether a given word in context is used in a given sense.
-TSV is similar to WiC in that it is also a binary classification task, but only one context per instance is provided.
-TSV is also similar to WSD in that there is an explicit representation of senses, but only one sense per instance is provided.
-Three TSV sub-tasks are defined depending on the method of defining a sense: (a) definition, (b) hypernyms, and (c) both definition and hypernyms.
-The definition-based subtask closely matches the formulation of {\bf TSV} that we formalized in Section~\ref{sec:defs}.
+\newcite{breit2021} propose \emph{target sense verification} (TSV), the task of deciding whether a given word in a given context is used in a given sense.
+TSV is similar to WiC in that it is also a binary classification task, but only one context is provided.
+TSV is also similar to WSD in that there is an explicit representation of senses, but there is only one sense to consider.
+Three sub-tasks are defined depending on the method of representing a sense: (a) definition, (b) hypernyms, and (c) both definition and hypernyms.

-The majority of the WiC-TSV datasets of \newcite{breit2021} are derived directly from the original WiC dataset.
-The training, development, and one of the four test sets contain 2137, 389, and 717 instances, respectively.
-The remaining three test sets are devoted to cocktail, medical, and computer terms, and contain 216, 205, and 168 instances, respectively.
-Since their focus is on named entities, these three test sets are arguably more relevant to named entity resolution than to WSD.

-The instances that are derived from the original WiC are ultimately based on WordNet senses.
-Specifically, at most one sentence from each WiC instance was taken, and the sense of the word was recovered by reversing the process by which the WiC instances were created; that is, by finding the source of that example sentence, and identifying the corresponding WordNet synset (similar to the procedure we applied to the WiC dataset in Section~\ref{sec:owic}).
-Because of this dataset construction method, no exceptions to the equivalence {\thesis} can be found in WiC-TSV, just as in WiC.
+Approximately 85\% of the instances in the WiC-TSV dataset are derived directly from the original WiC dataset, and so are ultimately based on WordNet senses.\footnote{Three smaller sets are devoted to cocktail, medical, and computer terms, respectively, and appear more related to named entity recognition than to WSD.} Specifically, the sense of the focus word was established by reversing the process by which the WiC instances were created, as in the WordNet lookup procedure applied to the WiC dataset in Section~\ref{sec:owic}.
+Because of this construction method, no exceptions to the equivalence {\thesis} can be found in the WiC-TSV dataset.